|

 This operation is long-running; progress and cancellation are provided by the given progress monitor.

-- bit-wise or of update flag constants
+copy in interface IResourcedestDesc - the destination project descriptionupdateFlags - bit-wise or of update flag constants

-- a progress monitor, or null
+(FORCE and SHALLOW)monitor - a progress monitor, or null if progress

 reporting is not desired